 This work was supported by a Seed Grant of the University of Kentucky Center for Applied Energy Research (UK CAER).

 Santillan-Jimenez, Eduardo; Perdu, Maxime; Pace, Robert; Morgan, Tonya; and Crocker, Mark, "Activated Carbon, Carbon Nanofiber and Carbon Nanotube Supported Molybdenum Carbide Catalysts for the Hydrodeoxygenation of Guaiacol" (2015).
-Center for Applied Energy Research Faculty Publications.
+Center for Applied Energy Research Faculty and Staff Publications.
 1.